 What are All On 4 Dental Implants?

 The All On 4 dental implants technique uses just four smaller dental implants to anchor a set of dentures.
 The four implants are placed in highly angled positions in the front of the mouth.
 While the technique can work well for people who might not otherwise be candidates for implant-supported dentures, it has associated risks you should be aware of.

 All on 4 Dental Implants Risks

 The risk of failure for All on 4 dental implants is greater than for regular implants.
 The photo to the left shows the difference between a regular dental implant and the kind used in the All on 4 process.
-As you can see, the regular implant has longer and deeper threads which make it more stable.
+As you can see, the threads on the regular implant are longer and deeper, which make it more stable.

-And although the All on 4 procedure is quicker and less expensive, if one of these smaller implants fails, the entire treatment will fail because there is no way to repair a part.
-In addition, the fact that it is recommended for people with less than normal bone density, there is a greater risk from the beginning that there will not be enough bone structure to adequately support the implant.
+Although the All on 4 procedure is quicker and less expensive, if one of these smaller implants fails, the entire treatment will fail because it is not possible to repair just one part.
+In addition, because the procedure is used on people with less than normal bone density, there is a greater risk that there will not be enough bone structure to support the implant adequately.